dustinbroussard/VivicaAndroid/README.md

 - Floating "scroll to bottom" button appears when new messages arrive while you're reading earlier chat history.
 - **Improved Code Blocks:**
   - Code snippets now have Prism-based syntax highlighting, a dark background, and a copy-to-clipboard button.
+- **Full Backup & Restore:**
+  - Export or import everything in one file: settings, profiles, memories, conversations, cached welcomes, and keys.

 ---